OctogonGuy/cmsc313_hw8/README.md

 ### C

 When using the C library, the user must call the `initMatrix` function to create a matrix.
-The function takes three arguments: the number of rows, the number of columns, and a pointer to an array of integers.
+The function takes three arguments: the number of rows, the number of columns, and a 2D array of integers that represents the entries in the matrix.
+It returns a `Matrix` struct that contains the matrix data.
+For example:

 ```
 Matrix A = initMatrix(2, 2, (int[2][2]) {